 You Don’t Bring Me Flowers

 In 1978, Barbra Streisand recorded her own version of ‘You Give Me Flowers’.
-An enterprising disc jockey spliced the two versions together as a divorce present to his ex-wife, and his version got air-play, a 1970s example of a mashup.
+An enterprising disc jockey spliced the two versions together as a divorce present to his ex-wife, and his version received air-play, a 1970s mashup.
 Diamond and Streisand convened to record an official duet, providing the often-derided title track for this album.
 Despite the nature of the title track and of the adjacent albums in Diamond’s discography, You Don’t Bring Me Flowers isn’t the adult-contemporary morass you’d expect, mostly comprised of mid-tempo pieces.
 It wanders uncomfortably close to the disco at times, and it’s overly slick and lacking in personality, but it’s preferable than wading through an entire album of smooth romantic balladry.

 Diamond’s previous two albums weren’t impressive, but he plumbs new depths with 1979’s September Morn.
 When he’s not playing sappy adult contemporary, he’s dabbling in awkward mature disco.
 Additionally, his song-writing is clearly struggling as half of these songs are covers and most of the others use a co-writer.
 The only exception is an awkward bossa nova tinged revisit of Diamond’s Monkees hit ‘I’m A Believer’.